tmerrr/bank-tech-test/user_stories.md

 # User Stories:

+* An account can be created with a set amount
 * A user can deposit a specified amount
 * A user can withdraw a specified amount
 * A user can view their current balance